Well, I get up at seven, yeah

 "Workin' Man" - Words & Music by Lee & Lifeson

-For most store director openings the corporate office generally promoted assistant store directors or brought in someone from outside the company.
-And since most assistant store directors aspired to be store directors, every time a store director retired, or a new store was built, most, if not all, assistant store directors applied for the position -- including me.
-Over the years I applied for quite a few opening:
+For most Store Director openings the corporate office generally promoted Assistant Store Directors or brought in someone at that level from outside the company.
+And since most Assistant Store Directors aspired to be Store Directors, every time a Store Director retired, or a new store was built, most, if not all, Assistant Store Directors applied for the position — including me.
+Over the years I applied for quite a few openings, ten before I finally was promoted.

 No comments: